-Complaints about closed municipal (or local board) meetings are handled according to the same process the Ombudsman's Office uses for all complaints.
-Details of the complaint are documented, and an Ombudsman representative checks to determine whether the municipality has appointed a closed meeting investigator other than the Ombudsman.
-If so, the complaint is referred back to the municipality.
+When complaints are received about a closed meeting by a municipality,2 our Office first determines whether the municipality has appointed a closed meeting investigator other than the Ombudsman.
+If so, the complaint is referred back to the municipality and/or its appointed investigator.